How to Remove Write Protection and Format Write-Protected SD Card

 Method 1.
 Check the Physical Lock to Disable SD Card Write Protection

 Some SD cards and USB flash disks are designed with a physical lock switch on either side of the device body.
 You can pull the switch to the other side to unlock it.
-If the lock switch looses or can be moved easily, then fasten it, or it’s time to replace the card.
+If the lock switch is loose or can be moved easily, then fasten it, or it’s time to replace the card.

 This small trick won’t cost you anything but a few seconds.
 However, what if your SD card doesn’t have any switch and windows fails to format the card?
 Don’t worry, please continue to try the following methods.